ayanit1/word-count/README.md

 ### Part 2
-A prime number is a number that is divisible only by itself and 1 Have a method that returns boolean if the value given is a prime number Value given in hash in part one to be evaluated
+A prime number is a number that is divisible only by itself and 1 Have a method that returns true if the value given is a prime number Value given in hash in part one to be evaluated
 New hash e.g. { "word":[number, boolean] }